Cycling Base Layer Guide

 How Extensive Should My Base Layers Be?

 The short answer is that you choose according to what else you're wearing.
 You probably don't want your base layers any longer than your outer clothing.
-For cycling, this means base layers that are the same length or slightly shorter than the kit you're wearing.
+For cycling, that means shorts of the same length as your regular cycling shorts.
+For your torso, you can pick sleeved or sleeveless base layers to suit your outer garments.
+You'll probably choose these with regard to the weather in any case.

 Choosing the Right Fit

 Base layers need to be snug fitting to be effective.
 The idea of the "second skin" is key here, and ideally, your base layers should feel no more intrusive than this.
 If you experience discomfort with your base layers, the chances are they're too loose and rubbing.
-This is especially problematic for long-distance riding.
+This is especially problematic for long-distance cycling on road bikes.

 Also, look out for seams in your base layers.
 A good base layer will be entirely seamless and have no extraneous tags or labels.
 A prominent seam is a common culprit for skin friction, particularly around the arms, and more especially, the groin area.
 The latter is where most movement takes place as you're riding, so make sure you're wearing base layers with a seam-free gusset.